ForestAdmin/agent-nodejs/docs/deployment/deploying-your-changes.md

 ### Testing your changes on a remote (i.e "staging"): `push`

-Say, before you deployed to Production, you wanted to test your charges on a staging first.
+Say, before you deployed to Production, you wanted to test your charges on a staging environment first.

-`push`means moving your branch's changes to a remote environment set as origin of your branch.
+`push` means moving your branch's changes to a remote environment set as the origin of your branch.
 To achieve this, you'll be using Forest CLI's [push](forest-cli-commands/push.md) command:

 ```
 forest push